Configure High Availability

 -

-In the Zone section, use the dropdown menu to select the zone you want to assign to this Service Client.
+In the Zone section, use the dropdown menu to select the zone you want to assign to this Service Agent.

 Configure a Load Balancer Health Check for Epic